jhandel/spec-kit-nodejs/templates/commands/specify.md

    d.
 Run the script `{SCRIPT}` with the calculated number and short-name:
       - Pass `--number N+1` and `--short-name "your-short-name"` along with the feature description
-      - Bash example: `{SCRIPT} --json --number 5 --short-name "user-auth" "Add user authentication"`
+      - Example: `npx specify create-new-feature --json --number 5 --short-name "user-auth" "Add user authentication"`
-      - PowerShell example: `{SCRIPT} -Json -Number 5 -ShortName "user-auth" "Add user authentication"`

    **IMPORTANT**:
    - Check all three sources (remote branches, local branches, specs directories) to find the highest number